cefn/lauf/docs/discussion/index.md

-# Lauf is code;

-Lauf does async state-management, keeping clean separation of business logic from the UI in common with Redux, Redux-Saga, Overmind, MobX, Mobx-State-Tree, RxJS.
-Unlike competing frameworks, it introduces the minimum of concepts and structures.
+# `Actions`, `ActionSequences` and `planOfAction`

+Lauf facilitates clean separation from the UI for sync and async business logic, and facilitates debugging and testing for apps with complex eventing and state-change propagation.

+It introduces the minimum of concepts and structures to achieve this, allowing the regular `async`/`await` coding style to be used for Lauf applications with minor modifications.

 ## Action

 The central concept in Lauf is the `Action`.
-An action defines what should happen, and what you should get back...
+An action defines what should happen, and what you should get back, much like a function.

 <!-- prettier-ignore-start -->
 ```typescript